 - We use and plan to use wind turbines for electricity in our facilities.
 That’s clean renewable energy that removed any of the carbon intensity from a coal-fired electrical grid from our products.

 - We also are developing the use of biogas from a wastewater treatment plant at our Net-Zero 1 facility (currently in development).

 - Another project that is in development is the NW Iowa Project, which will use anaerobic digesters to capture renewable natural gas (RNG) from manure collected from dairy farms.
 This reduces GHG emissions of area farms while also capturing renewable energy.

 These factors all contribute to our sustainability, and the renewable energy will be in our energy-dense liquid hydrocarbons.

 Energy-Dense Liquid Hydrocarbons Could Change Emissions Now

-Our renewable gasoline and sustainable aviation fuel contain the energy from renewable agriculture feedstocks, wind turbines, and will incorporate energy from biogas.
+Our renewable premium gasoline and sustainable aviation fuel contain the energy from renewable agriculture feedstocks, wind turbines, and will incorporate energy from biogas.
 How can we get the benefit?